Michael Badgley: Los Angeles Chargers

-Tennessee Titans
+Tennessee Titans (first stint)

-On September 10, 2021, Badgley was signed by the Tennessee Titans to their practice squad as a replacement for injured kicker Sam Ficken, and promoted to the active roster a day later.
-He was waived the next day on September 13, 2021.
+On September 10, 2021, Badgley was signed to the Titans' practice squad.
+On September 13, 2021, Badgley was waived.

 Indianapolis Colts (second stint)

-On October 14, 2021, Badgley signed with the Indianapolis Colts practice squad.
+On October 14, 2021, Badgley signed with the Colts practice squad.
 On October 16, he was elevated to the active roster following an injury to starting kicker Rodrigo Blankenship, and officially signed to the roster after making all five of his kicks in Week 6.
 The Colts would be eliminated from the playoffs following a surprising 26-11 Week 18 defeat against the Jacksonville Jaguars and the Pittsburgh Steelers beating the Baltimore Ravens later in the day.
 Badgley finished the season making 18 of 21 field goals and 39 of 39 extra points.